How to Pass the Azure AZ-700: Resources and Tips

 This is a really simple way to start working with Azure Key Vault.
 Now you have your secret saved in a location that is not easily compromised or exposed to failure as your home PC.

-How to Backup Windows 11 PC with Azure Backup – Step-by-Step Guide
+How to Backup a Windows 11 PC with Azure Backup

 Over the past few months, I have built a new PC, a home lab, and an Azure environment.
 Over the next few weeks, I will work to better integrate all three.
 One of the first steps in this process is setting up Azure Backup for my Windows 11 PC.